 So, you will need to trade one off against the other, depending on your priorities; emergency and infrequent use will let you get away with buying a smaller, lighter and cheaper battery compared to someone who spends most of their time camping in the wild off the grid.

 Read our guide to caravan accessories

 The different types of leisure battery available

-There are three types of leisure battery: ‘wet’, lead acid; Gel; and AGM (Absorbed Glass Mat).
-All three have their pros and cons.
+There are four types of leisure battery in common use: ‘wet’ lead acid batteries; gel batteries; AGM (Absorbed Glass Mat) batteries; and the Enhanced Flooded Battery.
+All have their pros and cons.